-The left hand side of the village as you travel southwards up the hill, mostly comes under the Hyndburn constituency, which is served by Graham Jones MP.
-Graham is from the Labour Party.
+The left hand side of the village as you travel southwards up the hill, mostly comes under the Hyndburn constituency, which is served by Sara Britcliffe MP from the Conservative Party.

-You can find out more about Graham Jones, including his surgery and contact details, through his website – to be advised soon.
+You can find out more about Sara Britcliffe, including surgery and contact details, through the website – to be advised soon.

 PRODUCTS AND SERVICES